FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 ## Prep
 For this week's lab (and also the following week), you will work in groups of 3.
-Due to class size, one group might end up with two members, that's fine!

 ### For this lab, you will need:
 1. Smart Phone (Laptop or Tablets also work) -- The main required feature is that the phone needs to connect to WiFi and display a webpage.
 2. To work in a group of 3 (encouraged) or 4 people (if necessary).

 \*\***List the names and NetID for your partners here.**\*\*

+### Save a copy of your lab 0
+Before you make a pull request and update your repository [guide detailed [here](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2022Fall/readings/Submitting%20Labs.md)].
+Make a copy of your Lab0/Readme.md.
+1. Log in to your github, go to `YourGithubUsername/Mobile_HRI_Lab_Hub/Lab0/` folder.
+2. Copy everything you have in your original Readme.md file.
+3. Click "Add file" (top tight corner) -> "Create new File" -> name the file "NetID_Readme.md"
+4. Now, go ahead and make a pull request to get the lastest lab from our course repository.
+* This is to prevent your code being overwritten by our empty Readme.md.

 ### Deliverables for this lab are:
 1. 5 Storyboards